Skip to main content

 Method 1: Download Pre-built ISOs

-The easiest way to get started is downloading pre-built ISO images:
+The easiest way to get started is downloading pre-built ISO images from the homepage or variant-specific pages:

 Method 2: Build Your Own ISO